Water - the antidote to heatstroke and hyperthermia

 Commercial sports drinks fall under three main headings - hypotonic, isotonic and hypertonic.
 These refer to the concentration of the drink compared with the balance of the body's natural fluids - this will influence the absorption rates of the fluid.

-Hypotonic - These are less concentrated than the body's fluids and will be absorbs quicker than water.
+Hypotonic - These are less concentrated than the body's fluids and will be absorbed quicker than water.
 They will help with rapid re-hydration during long exercise sessions and immediately afterwards.

 Homemade sports drinks